PowerToChange/Connect-Followup-App/readme.md

-# Power to Change Connect Followup App
+## Power to Change Connect Follow-Up App

 More to come!

-# How to setup Local Environment
+## How to setup local development environment

 ```
 $ git clone git@github.com:PowerToChange/Connect-Followup-App.git